meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 * Existing projects with this Landing Zone will get their Blueprint updated to this version on the next replication
 * Newly created projects will get the latest Blueprint version assigned (possibly higher then the version configured here)

+## Azure Function

+Assign a Azure function to the landing zone configuration to trigger a small piece of code in the cloud.